-The holidays can be a very stressful time, whether it is Christmas or a summer birthday celebration.
+The holidays can be a very stressful time, whether it is Christmas or a birthday celebration.
 We often overwork ourselves, trying to shop for gifts, clean our homes, prepare for guests, and more.
-Not to mention we are dealing with a pandemic on top of everything else!
+Not to mention we are dealing germs and school schedules on top of everything else!

 There are ways you can help to alleviate some of this holiday-induced stress.
 With careful planning and taking care of yourself, it makes the holidays flow better and reduces the negative impact on yourself.
 After all, many of us can relate to feeling cranky and exhausted over the holidays, and who wants to feel like that?